Winnie26-create/Fixed-Income/README.md

 # Fixed Income Risk Analysis

-This is a **course-based group project** completed as a part of fixed income course.
+This is a **course-based group project** completed as a part of a fixed income course.
 The project analyzes fixed income portfolio returns driven by **credit spread risk** and **interest rate risk**, and evaluates **delta hedging effectiveness** under different rebalancing frequencies.

 ## Key Features
 - Credit spread & interest rate risk analysis